-The conduct must be determined to be a manifestation of the student's disability if the school, the parent(s) or adult student, and relevant members of the student's IEP Team determine that the misconduct was caused by, or had a direct and substantial relationship to, the student's disability or was the direct result of the school's failure to implement the IEP.
+The conduct must be determined to be a manifestation of the student's disability if the school, the parent(s) or student who is an adult, and relevant members of the student's IEP Team determine that:

+- 1. The misconduct was caused by, or had a direct and substantial relationship to, the student's disability; or - 2.
+The misconduct was the direct result of the school's failure to implement the IEP.

-If the school, the parent(s) or adult student, and relevant members of the student's IEP Team determine that the misconduct was a direct result of the school's failure to implement the IEP, the school must take immediate steps to remedy those deficiencies.
+If the school, the parent(s) or student who is an adult, and relevant members of the student's IEP Team determine that the misconduct was a direct result of the school's failure to implement the IEP, the school must take immediate steps to remedy those deficiencies.